CirculatoryHealth/gwas2cojo/README.md

 gwas2cojo.py: error: the following arguments are required: --gwas
 ```

-See [this link] for a small explanation.
+See also [this link] for more background and an additional explanation.

 [this link]: https://blog.llandsmeer.com/tech/2019/12/28/gwas2cojo.html